Frequently Asked Questions: Women's Health

 Labia Minora: The inner folds of tissue of the external female genital area.

 Lactobacilli: A type of bacteria normally found in large numbers in the vagina.
-They make lactic acid that helps keep the vagina acidic.
+These bacteria help keep the vagina acidic and prevents overgrowth of unhealthy bacteria.

-Microorganisms: Life forms, such as bacteria, that are invisible to the naked eye and that can only be seen with a microscope.
+Microorganisms: Life forms that are invisible to the naked eye and can only be seen with a microscope.
+Bacteria are an example.

 Perineum: The area between the vagina and the anus.